CTSRD-CHERI/cheribuild/README.md

 optional arguments:
   -h, --help            show this help message and exit --make-jobs MAKE_JOBS, -j MAKE_JOBS
-                        Number of jobs to use for compiling --clean               Do a clean build
-  --pretend, -p         Print the commands that would be run instead of
-                        executing them
-  --quiet               Don't show stdout of the commands that are executed --list-targets        List all available targets --skip-update         Skip the git pull step --skip-configure      Don't run the configure step --disk-image-path DISK_IMAGE_PATH
+                        Number of jobs to use for compiling (default: 8) --clean               Remove the build directory before build --pretend, -p         Print the commands that would be run instead of executing them --quiet, -q           Don't show stdout of the commands that are executed --list-targets        List all available targets and exit --skip-update         Skip the git pull step --skip-configure      Skip the configure step --source-root SOURCE_ROOT
+                        The directory to store all sources (default: '$HOME/cheri') --output-root OUTPUT_ROOT
+                        The directory to store all output (default: '<SOURCE_ROOT>/output') --disk-image-path DISK_IMAGE_PATH
-                        The disk image path (defaults to output/disk.img)
+                        The output path for the QEMU disk image (default: '<OUTPUT_ROOT>/disk.img')

 ```